 Examples of White Labeling

 I have a few real life examples to share of three different items that were white labeled.
-I found two of these on Spoken.io and one I know of as a designer since I know a lot about furniture vendors.
+I found two of these on Spoken.io and one I know of as a designer since I know a visit a lot of furniture vendors at trade shows.

 - Alden 3 Light Floor Lamp is sold at Pottery Barn for $319 and also at Home Depot for $123.
 That’s a difference of $196.